Plan Your Visit

 About The Garden

-Located under 2-hours’ drive from Sydney airport and less than an hour from Penrith and Richmond, the Garden is the perfect backdrop for a gathering, workshop or city escape.
+Located under 2-hours’ drive from the Sydney airport and less than an hour from Penrith and Richmond, a visit to the Garden will make you feel a world away.

 The Blue Mountains Botanic Garden is open every day except Christmas Day.